bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 47°
-- light rainmist
+- mist
-- 85% humidity
+- 97% humidity
 - 14 mph wind
 - 0.62 inches of precipitation in the past 24 hours